-(f) The Committee on Training for the Ministry or its successor, upon admitting an applicant as a student or candidate decides, after consultation with the Faculty, what recommendations to make to the College Committee of the General Assembly of Australia concerning his position in the course of training, and advises the Presbytery accordingly.
+(f) The Committee on Training for the Ministry or its successor, upon admitting and applicant as a student or candidates, shall advise the Presbytery and the Faculty of its decision.
+The Faculty shall then determine what recommendations to make to the College Committee of the General Assembly of Australia concerning his position in the course of training, and advises the Presbytery accordingly.